rdamarapati/pushpop/README.md

 Pushover currently includes plugins for [Keen IO](https://keen.io/), [Twilio](https://twilio.com/), and [Sendgrid](https://sendgrid.com/).
 Pushover is plugin-based, and our goal is to add support for more data sources and messaging systems.
 See [Contributing](#Contributing) below.

-Protip: Pushover works great with [Pingpong](https://github.com/keenlabs/pingpong.git).
-(Pingpong lets you ping URLs and record response information as Keen events.)
+Pushover works great with [Pingpong](https://github.com/keenlabs/pingpong.git), another open source project from your pals at Keen IO.
+Pingpong pings URLs at various frequencies and records response information as a Keen event.
-Specifically, Pushover makes it easy to get custom alerts when Pingpong checks fail.
+Pairing Pushover with Pingpong makes it easy to get custom alerts when Pingpong checks fail.
+And it's one hell of an alliteration.

 ### Usage

-The core concepts of Pushover are jobs and steps.
-Jobs run at regular intervals, and consist of one or more steps that run in sequence.
-Jobs and steps are described in a `Pushfile`.
+The core building blocks of Pushover are jobs and steps.
+Jobs consist of multiple steps.
+Jobs and steps are defined in a `Pushfile`.

-Here's a `Pushfile` that runs a Keen IO analysis every day at midnight, then sends an email with the results:
+Here's a `Pushfile` that runs a Keen IO analysis every day at midnight, then sends an SMS containing the results:

 ``` ruby
 require 'pushover'